JJBR13/Justin-Brown-milestone-project-3/README.md

 ### 2) Filter Buttons

 - Located on both review and home pages.
-That allow quick and easy filtering through reviews by game category type or the console it is played on.
+That allows quick and easy filtering through reviews by game category type or the console it is played on.

 ### 3) Display Message: sign up and login functions

-- When the user is signing up or login and the username is incorrect it would be good to have a message under the input field in read text displaying: "game id, have to be 6 characters long and only use the special character ($!&)".
+- When the user is signing up or login in and the username is incorrect it would be good to have a message under the input field in read text displaying: "game id, have to be 6 characters long and only use the special character ($!&)".

 ### 4) Session Expiry

-- A feature that automatically logout the user are a certain length of inactivity.
+- A feature that automatically logout the user in a certain length of inactivity.

-### 5) Image upload feature
+### 5) Image Upload Feature

-- Allow the user to upload images to there reviews and profile.
+- Allow the user to upload images to their reviews and profile.

-### 6) Close Icon on the flash message
+### 6) Close Icon: flash message

 - A close "x" on the flash message to remove them from the site manually in the user no longer wants it.

-### 7) Add category
+### 7) Add Category

 - Allow the user to add new categories to the database when adding a review or editing a review.